-Exclusion Description 8.
+Exclusion Description 8 .
 Physical Appearance 1.
 Cosmetic Services, including drugs, devices, treatments and procedures, except for (1) Cosmetic Services that are incidental to the correction of a Physical Functional Impairment, (2) restorative surgery to repair or restore appearance damaged by an accidental injury, (3) post-mastectomy care, and (4) gender affirming procedures and related services 2.
 Electrolysis or laser removal, except for what is Medically Necessary as part of gender affirming services 3.
-Liposuction, except for what is Medically Necessary as part of gender affirming services, or removal of fat deposits considered undesirable 4.
-Scar or tattoo removal or revision procedures (such as salabrasion, chemosurgery and other such skin abrasion procedures) 5.
-Skin abrasion procedures performed as a treatment for acne 6.
-Treatments and procedures related to appearance including but not limited to, abdominoplasty; chemical peels; collagen injections; dermabrasion; implantations (e.g. cheek, calf, pectoral, gluteal); lip reduction/enhancement; panniculectomy; removal of redundant skin; and silicone injections (e.g. for breast enlargement), except for what is Medically Necessary as part of gender affirming services or another Covered Benefit 7.
-Treatment for skin wrinkles and skin tags or any treatment to improve the appearance of the skin 8.
-Treatment for spider veins 9.
-Procedures and Treatr nent 1.
+Hair removal or restoration, including, but not limited to transplantation or drug therapy 4.
+Liposuction, except for what is Medically Necessary as part of gender affirming services, or removal of fat deposits considered undesirable 5.
+Scar or tattoo removal or revision procedures (such as salabrasion, chemosurgery and other such skin abrasion procedures) 6.
+Skin abrasion procedures performed as a treatment for acne 7.
+Treatments and procedures related to appearance including but not limited to, abdominoplasty; chemical peels; collagen injections; dermabrasion; implantations (e.g. cheek, calf, pectoral, gluteal); lip reduction/enhancement; panniculectomy; removal of redundant skin; and silicone injections (e.g. for breast enlargement), except for what is Medically Necessary as part of gender affirming services or another Covered Benefit 8.
+Treatment for skin wrinkles and skin tags or any treatment to improve the appearance of the skin 9.
+Treatment for spider veins 10.
+Wigs and scalp hair prostheses when hair loss is due to male pattern baldness, female pattern baldness, or natural or premature aging 9 .
+Procedures and Treatm 1.
 Care by a chiropractor outside the scope of standard chiropractic practice, including but not limited to, surgery, prescription or dispensing of drugs or medications, internal examinations, obstetrical practice, or treatment of infections and diagnostic testing for chiropractic care other than an initial x-ray 2.
 Commercial diet plans, weight loss programs and any services in connection with such plans or programs 3.
 If a service is listed as requiring that it be provided at a Center of Excellence, no coverage will be provided under this Handbook if that service is received from a Provider that has not been designated as a Center of Excellence.
-Please see section I.E.4.
+Please see section I.E.A.
 Centers of Excellence for more information.
 4. Nutritional or cosmetic therapy using vitamins, minerals or elements, and other nutrition-based therapy.
 Examples include supplements, electrolytes, and foods of any kind (including high protein foods and low carbohydrate foods) 5.
 Physical examinations and testing for insurance, licensing or employment 6.
 Services for Members who are donors for non-Members, except as described under Human Organ Transplant Services 7.
 Testing for central auditory processing 8.
 Group diabetes training, educational programs or camps